jasminkareem/CFX-benchmarking/README.md

 To run the main script, run the file run_counterfactual_expt.py

+To create the pickle file, change _new_model_ variable to True in run_counterfactual_expt.py

 To get the latent z files, run get_latent.py

 To change the neural network you want to explain, adapt the local_models.py file and certain functions in the helper_functions.py file.

 To install all needed packages, activate a virtual environment with Python version 3.7 and run the requirements.txt file.

+Not all relevant data is present due to being unable to upload large files.
+The original data folder can be downloaded via the original repository by Kenny mentioned above.

 Still a work in progress...